Micah Burton: Early career

 Burton was a member of Austin FC U15 team that made the quarterfinals of the MLS Next Cup playoff for the inaugural 2020–2021 season.
 Burton was a member of the Austin FC U17 for the 2022–2023 season.
 Burton earned honorable mention for the Best XI in the 2022 MLS Next Gerneration Cup.
 Burton's team qualified for the MLS Next Playoffs for the 2022 season, losing in the quarterfinals to Orlando City FC Academy.
 Burton started the 2022–2023 MLS Next season with the U-17 team, before signing with Austin FC II.

 Club career

 Austin FC II

 On March 23, 2023, Burton signed his first professional contract with Austin FC II, after working out with the first team during the pre-season.
 Burton made 18 appearances during the MLS Next Pro regular season, scoring two goals and making three more appearances in the playoffs, including in the MLS Next Cup final, which was won by Austin FC 3–1 over Columbus Crew II.
 On March 14, 2024, Austin FC loaned Burton to Austin FC II for the 2024 MLS Next Pro season.
 Burton remains eligible for the Austin FC first team during the 2024 season.
 In March 2025, Burton signed a season long loan with Austin FC II.
+In February 2026, Burton was placed on a season–long loan with Austin FC II, his third season on loan to the second team.

 Austin FC

 On January 10, 2024, Austin FC announced they had signed Burton as a homegrown player on a four-year contract, with an optional additional year.
+Burton made his first appearance with the first team on April 22, 2026 in a 1–5 loss to San Jose Earthquakes.
+Burton was subbed in at the 87th minute, getting his first 17 minutes at the Division I level.